• Skip to primary navigation

 In the first phase of this powder room makeover, this blogger painted her vanity, painted her baseboards, and added new hardware to the vanity.

 We will be replacing our kitchen countertops in the near future, and I planned to replace this bathroom countertop at that time as well.
 Since I had that already in mind, I decided to try painting my granite countertop first, just to see if and how it would work.
-I figured that if it looked good, I’d save myself some money, and if it looked bad, I will have only wasted around $80.
+I figured that if it looked good, I’d save myself some money, and if it looked bad, I would have only wasted around $80.

 Although the painted countertop is not perfect, it turned out MUCH BETTER than I expected!